no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 ### Accepted permissions

-In order to use this endpoint you need a relevant WRITE scope that matches the dataset sensitivity level, e.g.: `WRITE_ALL`, `WRITE_PUBLIC`, `WRITE_PUBLIC`, `WRITE_PROTECTED_{DOMAIN}`
+In order to use this endpoint you need a relevant WRITE permission that matches the dataset sensitivity level, e.g.: `WRITE_ALL`, `WRITE_PUBLIC`, `WRITE_PUBLIC`, `WRITE_PROTECTED_{DOMAIN}`

 ### Examples